How to Cope with Unemployment Uncertainty

 - Reach out to others.
 Talk about your job loss; not only is it an emotional release but it also lets people around you know that you are looking for work which can lead to job leads and opportunities.
 Value your relationships.
 Spend time with family and friends.
 If you are alone, contact a crisis line and reach out to your local neighbourhood house or community centre to learn about available resources.

 - Take control of your job search.
 Be proactive.
 Rather than limiting your job search to online applications and online job sites, spend time targeting employers you would like to work for.
-Set up information interviews and distribute your resumé to various employers.
+Set up informational interviews and distribute your resumé to various employers.
 Follow up after applying for positions.

 - Volunteer.
 There are a number of benefits to volunteering.
 Not only does it help you to network, you also have the opportunity to add new skills, keep current skills active and receive a great reference.
 Volunteering is a great asset to add to your resumé and demonstrates great character to an employer.
 Also, helping others will keep you busy and help you to feel better about yourself.